-- NYSDOT Quick Estimator Reference Spreadsheet: Developed by NYSDOT for projects to be awarded funding through the Transportation Alternatives Program (TAP) and the Congestion Mitigation and Air Quality Improvement Program (CMAQ) in 2018, this spreadsheet provides unit cost estimates and associated information for bicycle and pedestrian improvements. - Crash Modification Factors Clearinghouse: Includes a web-based repository of crash modification factors (CMFs) along with a user's guide and other resources to estimate the proportion of crashes that would be expected to occur at a location after the implementation of CMFs.
+- NYSDOT Quick Estimator Reference Spreadsheet: Developed by NYSDOT, this spreadsheet provides unit cost estimates and associated information for bicycle and pedestrian improvements.
+(NYSDOT is currently updating this resource). - Crash Modification Factors Clearinghouse: This is a web-based repository of crash modification factors (CMFs) along with a user's guide and other resources to estimate the proportion of crashes that would be expected to occur at a location after the implementation of CMFs.
 The CMFs Clearinghouse includes an internal search tool and listing of frequent searches, including "Pedestrian." - NYSDOT EB-20-044 "Traffic Monitoring Standards for Non-Motorized Short Count Data Collection": This Engineering Bulletin details how NYSDOT non-motorized counts will be taken.
-The EB incorporates the FHWA standards and tries to standardize the data collection for NY state.
+The EB incorporates the FHWA standards and tries to standardize the data collection for NYS.
 NYSDOT prefers counts undertaken with federal funds be performed to this standard.
-Alternatively, MPOs can work with the Main Office Highway Data Services to modify the standards.
+Alternatively, MPOs can work with the Main Office Highway Data Services to modify the standards. - New York State Department of Health Pedestrian Safety: It's No Accident: This website provides See!
+Be Seen!
+Pedestrian Safety materials, resources for law enforcement, PSAs and links to related materials. - Safer Streets Priority Finder: This tool is funded via USDOT's Safety Data Initiative Grant.
+According to its website, the tool "...enables you to analyze the risk to bicyclists and pedestrians on your community's roads.
+You can use your local road, crash, and study area data or select from nationally available datasets to explore descriptive statistics related to your crash data, develop a Sliding Windows Analysis using historical crash data to inform a High Injury Network, and develop a Safer Streets Model to estimate risk along your road network, even in areas that haven't had any reported crashes recently.
+This tool is currently in beta phase."